AlexandruBurlacu/alexandruburlacu.github.io/_posts/2023-01-12-mlops-for-independent-research.md

 ## Prologue - Some context

 I believe it's important to outline my main research driver:
-> **_I'm searching for methods to train strong neural networks from scratch.
-With minimum annotated data.
+> **_I'm searching for methods to train strong neural networks from scratch with minimum annotated data.
 Ideally, with minimum data._**

 Why?
 Throughout my career, I had cases when data was scarce and expensive to acquire, and even a pre-trained model couldn't help.
 So I had to create small bespoke models to tackle my problems.
 It was a huge pain, and I want to never go through that hell again and wish no one else would have to either.